tyrauber/mongodb-rails3-tutorial/README.md

 ### Step 3:  Run the bundle installer:

-Now let's install the required gems.
-To do so, type at the command prompt:
+Now install the required gems, by typing at the command prompt:

 	$ bundle install

-If successful, you should see a list of gems and at the end of the list, the declaration, "Your bundle is complete!"
+If successful, you should see a list of gems and at the end of the list the declaration, "Your bundle is complete!"

 If for some reason this process fails, you may install a gem manually - for example 'mongodb' - through the following terminal command: